Contents

 PIC

-Figure 1.7: The result for the spring rate
+Figure 1.7: Result for the spring rate

 PIC

-Figure 1.8: The result for the shear stress
+Figure 1.8: Result for the shear stress

 You will find the value for the spring deviation s